Darlington Nuclear Generating Station: Commercial operations

-The facility was constructed in stages between 1981 and 1993 by the provincial Crown corporation, Ontario Hydro.
-Unit 2 was brought online in 1990, Unit 1 in 1992, and Units 3 and 4 in 1993.
 In April 1999 Ontario Hydro was split into 5 component Crown corporations with Ontario Power Generation (OPG) taking over all electrical generating stations.
 The Darlington reactors have been among the best performing in OPG's CANDU fleet, including a top year in 2008 in which the plant achieved a combined 94.5% capacity factor.
-In June 2016, the World Association of Nuclear Operators (WANO) named Darlington one of the safest and top performing nuclear stations in the world - for the third time in a row.
+In June 2016, the World Association of Nuclear Operators (WANO) named Darlington one of the safest and top-performing nuclear stations in the world - for the third time in a row.